AxisCommunications/acap-native-sdk-examples/object-detection-cv25/README.md

 ## Designing the application

-The whole principle is similar to the [tensorflow-to-larod-cv25](../tensorflow-to-larod-cv25).
+The whole principle is similar to the [vdo-larod-cv25](../vdo-larod-cv25).
 In this example, the original video stream has a resolution of 640x360, while MobileNet SSD COCO requires an input size of 300x300, so we set up two different streams: one is for MobileNet model, another is used to crop a higher resolution jpg image.
 Although the model takes an input of 300x300, the CV25 accelerator expects an input of size multiple of 32.
 This means that the input needs to be converted to a resolution of 300x320 to satisfy the chip requirements.
 This is done by adding 20 bytes of padding to each row of the image.
 In general, it would be easier to use a model that has already by design an input of size multiple of 32 (typically 320x320 or 640x640).

 ### Setting up the MobileNet stream

+> [!NOTE]
+> This example is designed to post-process the output of this specific model.
+If you want to use your own model, you'll have to adapt the [post-processing](https://github.com/AxisCommunications/acap-native-sdk-examples-staging/blob/main/object-detection-cv25/app/object_detection.c#L891)

 There are two methods used to obtain a proper resolution.
 The [chooseStreamResolution](app/imgprovider.c#L221) method is used to select the smallest stream and assign them into streamWidth and streamHeight.